 'Bulk billing' means that the doctor will directly bill Medicare for the cost of the consultation.
 All you need to do is present your Medicare card.

 'Direct billing' is where the doctor charges you the consultation fee.
 With the receipt your doctor provides, you are then able to claim a portion of the fee back from Medicare (the amount you get back will depend on the amount the doctor charged you).
-To make a claim you need to visit a Medicare office or return by post a completed application form.
+To make a claim you need to set up an account with My Gov – find more information on the Medicare Claims website.

 Some doctors who direct bill will offer bulk billing to students, pensioners and health care card holders.
 Check with your doctor's surgery when you make an appointment.

 If you don't have a Medicare card or don't wish to obtain one you can visit a sexual health clinic or pay to see a doctor.
 Doctors only require a Medicare card for people who want to claim the cost of the consultation.
 The services sexual health clinics offer are free and do not require a Medicare card.